 What is Euthyroid Sick Syndrome?

 Euthyroid sick syndrome (ESS), also known as non-thyroidal illness syndrome, is a state wherein the levels of thyroid hormones in the blood are unusually low, yet the thyroid gland is functioning normally.
-This occurs in patients suffering from systemic illnesses that are not related to the thyroid.
+This occurs in individuals experiencing systemic illnesses that are not related to the thyroid.
 The unique feature of this syndrome is that, while thyroid hormone levels are decreased, the affected individual remains euthyroid, meaning their thyroid is operating in a normal capacity.

 Diagnosing ESS is primarily based on ruling out hypothyroidism.
-The treatment focus is predominantly on managing the root illness.
-Significantly, despite the low levels of thyroid hormones, replacement with thyroid hormones is not warranted in these patients (1).
+The focus is predominantly on managing the root illness.
+Notably, despite the low levels of thyroid hormones, replacement with thyroid hormones is generally not recommended in these cases (1).

 Euthyroid Sick Syndrome Signs & Symptoms

-ESS is observed in patients with a range of acute or chronic non-thyroid disorders (1).
+ESS is observed in individuals with a range of acute or chronic non-thyroid disorders (1).

-The thyroid function test results of these patients might show abnormalities despite them having a functioning thyroid gland.
+The thyroid function test results of these individuals might show abnormalities despite them having a functioning thyroid gland.

 Thyroid Function Abnormalities:

 - Decreased T3 Levels: This is the most common anomaly.
-Decreased T4 Levels: Observed in patients with more severe or prolonged illness.
+Decreased T4 Levels: Observed in individuals with more severe or prolonged illness.

 - Increased rT3 Levels: A prominent feature in ESS.